 Don't push, pull, or twist the pulse generator unit placed under your skin.

-Have your battery checked at least every 6 months, or as advised by your healthcare provider, to make sure your battery does not become depleted.
-The generator will need to be changed once the device has reached the end of its' battery life, which is about every 5 to 7 years, depending on how much your heart uses the device.
-Monitoring of the device function and battery strength can sometimes be done using a device connected to your phone line.
+Have your battery checked at least every 6 months, or as advised by your healthcare provider, to make sure your battery does not get worn out.
+The generator will need to be changed once the device has reached the elective replacement period just prior to the end of its' battery life.
+This is about every 10 years, depending on the type of device you have and how much it is used.
+Monitoring device function and battery strength can sometimes be done using a device connected to your phone line.
 Or you may be able to transmit information to your healthcare provider over the internet.
+This is called remote monitoring.
 Ask your provider if this is an option for you.

 Fainting or loss of consciousness